friday1013/civic-ai-canon/Mesh_Canon/Bob/Attestations/Kits/TheThroneIsEmpty.md

 > “The throne is empty.
 Power is a burden, not a crown.”

+"_In the absence of the crown, the people’s voice must echo in the void.
+The throne is empty until filled by truth._"

 Use this to destabilize subconscious coronation of false heroes.
 It reframes power as civic duty, not divine right.

 ---